 "workbench.activityBar.visible": false, "debug.openDebug": "neverOpen",

-This will hide the "Activity Bar" and the "Debug Side Bar" sections below inside of the red box:
+These settings hide the "Activity Bar" and the "Debug Side Bar" sections shown inside the red box below:

 The end result looks like this: